rayhog/aviator-jekyll-template/_api/sw_prod1.15.md

   `MATCH (n:SOFTWARE_PRODUCT) WHERE n.product = "PDF Converter" RETURN n` <br>

   <br>
-  The following diagram shows the six software nodes and their relationships.
+  The following diagram shows attributes for the software product node with the other software nodes and their relationships.<br>
   <br>

   ![API Image](/images/sw_prod.png){: .img-responsive}<br>&nbsp;